Teeth blackening: History

 After the Edo period (1603–1867), only men of the Imperial House of Japan and the aristocracy blackened their teeth.
 Due to the odor and labor required for the process, as well as a feeling among young women that they were ageing, ohaguro was done only by married women, unmarried women who were older than 18, sex workers and geisha.
 For rural people, ohaguro was done only at times of special celebrations, such as Japanese festivals, wedding ceremonies, and funerals.
 There were also depictions of ohaguro in fairy tales, such as "Gon, the Little Fox".

 On February 5, 1870, the government banned ohaguro and the process gradually became obsolete.
 After the Meiji period, it temporarily spread, but it almost entirely died out in the Taishō period (1912–1926).

 In contemporary times, the only places where ohaguro can be seen is in plays, on some older apprentice geisha, some festivals, and movies.

 Vietnam

+History

+In Vietnam, teeth blackening (Vietnamese: nhuộm răng) was practiced by the majority Vietnamese people as well as by minority ethnic groups such as the men of Si La people who paint their teeth red while the women paint theirs black.
+These traditions declined in the 20th century, decade by decade with each new generation with in part due to Western influence from French colonists, colonial medical reports from the 1930s, stated that 80 percent of Tonkinese farmers had darkened teeth.
+Archaeological discovery show that teeth blackening was practiced as early as 400 BCE.
+Teeth blackening was seen as a sign of beauty.
+It was also a demonstration of civilization, as there was an idea that white teeth belonged to animals, savages, and evil spirits.
+In the 1920s, most women in Hanoi had blackened teeth.

+Process

+The process of teeth blackening begins with the sanitisation of the mouth, this was done by brushing the teeth with a mixture of dried betel, stewed charcoal powder, and salt.
+Before dyeing the teeth, the person who was dyeing had to chew and rinse their teeth with a rice wine-lemon juice mixture to prepare the surface of the teeth for dyeing.
+This part of the process is often very painful as it causes the gums to become swollen.
+A solution of burnt coconut shells is then used on the teeth to dye it.
+Other solutions that were used to dye the teeth black also included an iron solution.